thindil/steamsky/bin/doc/MODDING.md

 * Each faction is between `faction` tags.
 * Attribute `index`: Index of faction (it can be a number or text) and must be unique.
 At this moment this value is used to create bases during starting new game and to determine which ships are enemies or friends.
+Its maximum length is 64 characters.
 * Optional attribute `action`: What to do with this faction.
 Possible values
   are: "add" (add this faction, default option), "remove" (remove this faction) or "update" (update selected faction).
 * Attribute `name`: Name of factions displayed in game.
-Can be any text and unique.
+Can be any text and have to be unique.
+Its maximum length is 64 characters.
 * Attribute `membername`: Name of single mobile from this faction.
 Can be any text.
 * Attribute `pluralmembername`: Plural of name of mobiles from this faction.